 In 1796, Michael bought about 12 acres on Little Hunting Creek, a tributary that empties into Hunting Creek about three miles from the mouth.
 Further research shows that this land was actually on the main branch of Hunting Creek, very near his parcels at Lisbon.
 More significantly, on 26 May 1797, he purchased a 12-acre portion of “Hampton Plain,” a tract that lies on the west bank of the Monocacy, at the mouth of Hunting Creek.

 Eureka!
 Just yards from the stream’s mouth is a river crossing named “Myers Ford,” a name that had stuck for at least a century after Michael Myers lived there.
 It makes sense that a wagon maker would set up shop near a river ford, where wagons would be vulnerable to damage.
 Perhaps Michael even took part in maintaining the crossing, which may have been a formidable job.
-I may be able to connect this thread later.
 As icing on the cake, there is also “Shyrocks Mill,” obviously a variant spelling on the surname of the individual from whom Michael bought those first two parcels, Christian Shriock.

-Remember the earliest record I found of land purchase by a Michael Myers?
-It was in Woods Town (also known as Woodsberry, Woodbury, and today is called Woodsboro).
-Michael bought lot #4 in 1790, and sold it just a year later, to a “Philip Henry Myers,” which name I chalked up to coincidence.
+The earliest record I found of land purchase by a Michael Myers was in Woods Town (also known as Woodsberry, Woodbury, and today is called Woodsboro).
+Michael bought lot #4 in 1790, and sold it just a year later, to a “Philip Henry Myers,” whom I believe was Michael’s brother Henry.
 But on 1 March 1799, Michael Myers bought the same lot again, not from its owner, but from the sheriff of Frederick County!

 The land was seized in a court-issued “writ of Fieri Facias,” which is a seizure of property to satisfy a debt.
 The writ was issued against not “Philip Henry Myers,” but “Henry Myers,” and Michael along with him.
 (My mentor, Mike Pierce, thinks that including Michael may have been an error, but there may be more to it.)